 The above screen capture shows the basic request format to Slack’s API auth.test, and will return user information if the token is valid.
 There are two ways we can build out this request within pURL.
 We can start by manually specifying each piece of the request, similar to how cURL is used by specifying each parameter at the command line:

 The other way we can make this request is by loading each of the options from a text file, which we will show in a moment.
 By placing one request per line within a text file, we can start to make multiple API requests without typing out each of the input parameters.
 Below is an example of the text file used to make multiple requests.
 Note the format of each line is: method, URL, data, headers.
-Each piece of information is tab delimited.
-The reason we decided to use tab delimited is because it makes use with Excel documents easy.
+Each piece of information is tab-delimited.
+The reason we decided to use tab-delimited is that it makes use with Excel documents easy.
 If you want the client to supply the given information in the format you need, you can build out an example within Excel and all they have to do is follow the example given.
 Using Excel’s “Save As” function we can export the data into a text file, which can be read by pURL.

 Once we have the file setup we can begin submitting requests.

-In the above screen capture we have specified our localhost (Burp) to be the proxy, and specified unsafe since our proxy will not provide a valid certificate for the domain “slack.com.”
+In the above screen capture, we have specified our localhost (Burp) to be the proxy, and specified unsafe since our proxy will not provide a valid certificate for the domain “slack.com.”
 The added benefit of being able to send each request through Burp’s proxy is that slack.com will be added directly into our targets list, and utilizing the context menu we can add each request to the scope, and perform active/passive scanning.
-Whereas using repeater to build out the requests, each request needs to be manually sent to the active scanner, but is still not added to the target list.
+Whereas using repeater to build out the requests, each request needs to be manually sent to the active scanner but is still not added to the target list.

 As we can see above, slack is in our target list and we have each of the 3 requests to begin testing for security vulnerabilities.
-Hopefully you find this tool useful.
-You can download it on our github site here.
+Hopefully, you find this tool useful.
+You can download it on our GitHub site here.